rohithasrk/google-code-in-sample-tasks/README.md

 With your help and creativity we can attract younger generation to our community!

-- Tags: logo, design, graphic design, art
+- Tags: coding, design, web
-- Categories: Outreach / Research
+- Categories: Coding, Outreach / Research

 ## Re-design the OpenWISP logo